 Additional casting for The Bridges of Madison County will be announced.

+It has also been announced that Tony Award winner Hickey ( The Normal Heart) and Academy Award nominee Clarkson ("Pieces of April," The Elephant Man) have been cast in a one-night-only July 1 staged reading of Kay Cattarula's Scott and Zelda, directed by Maria Tucci.
 According to WTF, "New York in the Jazz Age, glamorous life on the Riviera, competing ambitions, true love – what didn't go into the Fitzgeralds' legendary marriage?
 Scott and Zelda allows audiences to hear the story in their own words – drawn from their novels and commentary from intimates like Ernest Hemingway and others.
 Their edgy union, challenged by traumatic breakdowns and critical failures, found its best expression in their final letters, which are among the most moving ever written."